Talking about your funeral wishes

 Leaving your funeral wishes in writing

 Even if you have discussed your funeral wishes with your family, it is important to document your wishes.
 This will make it easier for those grieving when the time comes, as it is easy to forget the conversations you may have had with them about your funeral, at an emotional time.
+There are a number of ways you can document your preferences, including leaving your funeral wishes in a will, although it's important to remember that this is not legally binding.

 Not only will sharing your wishes relieve the uncertainty and stress associated with arranging a funeral, but it will also provide your family reassurance that they are commemorating you and celebrating your life in the way you would have wanted.